ray-project/ray/doc/source/rayserve/overview.rst

 RayServe is a scalable model-serving library built on Ray Core.

-RayServe allows you to:
+For users RayServe is:

 - **Framework Agnostic**:Use the same toolkit to serve everything from deep learning models built with frameworks like PyTorch or TensorFlow to scikit-learn models or arbitrary business logic.
-- **Simplify MLOps**: Configure your model serving with pure Python code - no more YAMLs or JSON configs.
+- **Python First**: Configure your model serving with pure Python code - no more YAMLs or JSON configs.

+But also enables:

 -  **A/B test models** with zero downtime by decoupling routing logic from response handling logic.
-- Leverage built-in **batching** and **SLO awareness** to help you meet your latency objectives.
+- **Batching** built-in to help you meet your performance objectives.

 Since Ray is built on Ray, RayServe also allows you to **scale to many machines** and allows you to leverage all of the other Ray frameworks so you can deploy and scale on any cloud.